 Estates, Guardianships and Conservatorships

 When a person dies, the Court-supervised process which sees to it that the persons’ final bills are paid, taxes are taken care of, and the balance of the estate is distributed in accordance with the Will (or if there is no will, the provisions of state law) is called probate.
 The attorneys at Sweet & Maier, S.C. are experienced in this process, and are available to advise you regarding the best, most economical, way to proceed when a loved one passes away.

 There are other court-supervised proceedings which are used to see to it that living persons are cared for.
 A “guardian” is appointed to take care of a person who is under some type of legal disability.
 Other proceedings may see the appointment of a “conservator” who becomes responsible for the financial affairs of a person who needs that kind of help.
 Our attorneys are experienced in all these other proceedings, usually administered by the local probate court.

 Whether you are writing a will, planning for your children, exploring estate planning alternatives, or there has been a death in your family, our estate planning attorneys are available to help create plans that comply with state laws, provide for your loved ones, or otherwise help to guide you through any Court proceeding.
 Contact our lawyers to help you through this process.

 We realize that you will be concerned about what our estate planning services will cost, and so we have made our fee schedule available to you by “clicking” here.

-Please note the availability of payment via charge card, or through a pre-arranged installment payment plan, and we encourage you to feel free to discuss our charges with us.
+Please note the availability of payment via charge card, or through a pre-arranged installment payment plan, and we encourage you to feel free to call us at 262-723-5480 to discuss our charges with us.